luk3yx/minetest-scriptblocks/README.md

 ### Guide

 The grey blocks which look like three arrows that converge into one are guides - they are used to aid looping by funnelling all execution in one direction - never will a guide execute nearby blocks other than the one it is pointing to.

+### Player Detector

+The blue block with the simplified logo of a player avatar is the Player Detector.
+When it is ran, it updates @last to the previous @info and updates @info to the name of the nearest player.